Aladdin (Disney character): Video games

+The world-building video game Disney Magic Kingdoms includes Aladdin as a playable character to unlock for a limited time.

+An alternate version of Aladdin appears as a playable character in the video game Disney Mirrorverse.

+He is an unlockable racer in Disney Speedstorm and appears as a villager in Disney Dreamlight Valley.

 In other media

 Aladdin was formerly a member of the Disney Adventurers franchise targeted at young boys sold by the Disney Store from 1999–2004, which sold various merchandise, mostly including toys.

-Hercules and the Arabian Night is set after the end of King of Thieves as Jasmine refers to herself as married.
-He is featured as a guest in Disney's House of Mouse, Mickey's Magical Christmas: Snowed in at the House of Mouse and Mickey's House of Villains.
+He appears in Hercules and the Arabian Night, set after the end of King of Thieves as Jasmine refers to herself as married.
+He is featured as a guest in the series House of Mouse, and its films Mickey's Magical Christmas: Snowed in at the House of Mouse and Mickey's House of Villains.

-Aladdin appears in various video games, including the game versions of the film.
-Aladdin has also appeared in the acclaimed Kingdom Hearts series of games.
-In all his appearances in the series, he is a playable character or can be added to player's party.
-He wields a scimitar as his primary weapon and can utilize Abu to solve puzzles when he is an active party member.
-In the first game, Princess Jasmine is kidnapped by Jafar and Maleficent.
-Aladdin teams up with Sora to save her.
-In Kingdom Hearts II, Aladdin is found experiencing deep depression due to his loneliness after Genie went to see the other worlds.
-When Genie comes back all is well again.